orizens/-orizens-react-be/README.md

 ## Future Features

-- [ ] support these elements with typescript: img
+- [x] support these elements with typescript: img
-- [ ] add support for multple values for special utilities (or all)
+- [ ] add support for mulitple values for special utilities (or all)
 - [ ] add built in utility-elements: Flex, Font, etc

 ## License